-The most convenient way to travel the 75km distance from Bohol to Cebu is by ferry.
-This ferry journey takes 2 hours and fares start from 680 PHP ($13).
-You can also take a flight: a direct flight takes 20 minutes and an indirect flight takes 5.5 hours.
-Airfares starts at 2,650 PHP ($53).
+The most convenient way to travel the 75 km distance from Bohol to Cebu is by ferry.
+This ferry journey takes 2 hours and fares start from 460 PHP ($8).
+You can also take a 5-hour indirect flight with fares from 3,600 PHP ($62).

 We recommend taking the ferry to get from Bohol to Cebu.
 There are over 15 departures daily from Tagbilaran Port and Tubigon Pier in Bohol.
 Ticket prices start from 460 PHP ($8) and travel time is 2-4 hours, depending on which ferry you take.

 Alternatively, you can take a flight from Bohol to Cebu.
 Indirect flights are available daily, but we don’t recommend them.
 They are not only more expensive, they are also slower than the ferry.
 An indirect flight needs to make a layover at either Manila or Davao and takes around 5 hours.

 Note that Air Juan used to operate direct flights from Cebu to Bohol, but they have permanently closed due to the pandemic.
 In case they re-open, we would think twice before flying with them.
 Numerous passengers have complained against Air Juan for cancelled flights and lack of refunds.